 Warranties are always nice to see because that means that you are getting a product that the manufacturer is completely confident in.

-At a bare minimum, a quality battery charger is going to offer all of these features so that you can get a great charge from onboard your boat.
+At a bare minimum, a quality battery charger is going to offer all of these features so that you can get a great battery charge from onboard your boat.
 This is an area where you need a reliable product, so it doesn’t make much sense to try and save your budget here.

 If you don’t have room on your boat for an onboard motor, but are taking a long trip or boat away from home quite often, you may want to get yourself a portable marine battery charger.
-These can help you if you are on an adventure or have limited storage.
+These can help you if you are on an adventure or have limited maximum storage.

 Many portable chargers are growing in popularity and offer as many features as some other models do.